Villiger 39 St Josephs University

 I assign speaks the same way as listed on my PF paradigm.

 I'm good with any kind of argumentation.
-I've mostly read policy on Aff and have read a mix of stuff on Neg.
+I've mostly read policy affs and have read a mix of stuff on Neg.
 I've judged some performances before and voted for them.

 I really like good case debates.
-A lot of 1ACs do not have the tightest link stories and can easily be taken out by smart analytics.
+A lot of 1ACs do not have very good link stories and can easily be taken out by smart analytics.
 Cases with tricky advantages that don't have these problems will work well in front of me.

 DAs: I'm willing to vote on any DA scenario that has uniqueness, link, and impact.
 Unique case specific DAs will go very well in front of me.

-Ks: I am not familiar at all with much K lit which means you must explain your K in a way that I will understand.
+Ks: You must explain your K in a way that I will understand.
 Don't just keep reading cards in the block- actually explain the K and how it interacts with the Aff and what the alt does and how it solves.
 That being said, I'm a very K friendly judge.
 If I understand the way it works, I'm more than willing to vote off it.

 T: I default to competing interpretations and drop the team.
 Can be changed.